Welcome to ICECCS 2025

 • Yang Liu, Nanyang Technological University, Singapore

-Programe Committee
+Program Committee

 Co-Chairs

-• Sin G. Teo, Institute for Infocomm Research, A*Star, Singapore
+• Sin G. Teo, Institute for Infocomm Research, A*STAR, Singapore

 • Xiaofei Xie, Singapore Management University, Singapore